Free Speech Coalition: Performer Availability Screening Services

 PASS (Performer Availability Screening Services) is a U.S. organization that maintains a database of STI testing results for pornographic actors.
 The database is intended to help reduce or prevent the spread of STIs in the porn industry.
 The organization, formerly known as Adult Production Health and Safety Services (APHSS), was developed by the Free Speech Coalition in 2013, following the closure of Adult Industry Medical Health Care Foundation.
 Performers are tested every fourteen days for HIV, syphilis, gonorrhea, chlamydia, hepatitis B and C and trichomoniasis.
-According to PASS, there has not be an on-set transmission of HIV on a regulated set since 2004.
+According to PASS, there has not been an on-set transmission of HIV on a regulated set since 2004.

 During the global COVID-19 pandemic, a special task force met to determine how to incorporate a test for COVID-19.
 All performers and crew are now tested for COVID-19 with the date of test posted in the PASS database.
 Researchers have suggested that the PASS testing system may be a model for other industries.

 Banking access

 In February 2015, the FSC announced an affiliation with the First Entertainment Credit Union.
-The arrangement with make member financial services available to approved production studios employees and their families, primarily in the adult film industry.
-Diane Duke, CEO of the FSC, stated "We are thrilled to be able to offer active FSC members and their families the opportunity to access First Entertainment for their banking needs and many other financial services.
-Especially because of difficulties faced by industry members that have had their business turned away by other institutions."
+The arrangement made financial services available to approved production studios employees and their families, primarily in the adult film industry.
+Diane Duke, CEO of the FSC, noted the "...difficulties faced by industry members that have had their business turned away by other institutions."